 “I use SERPWatcher by Mangools daily,” says Irena Zobniow of Insightland.
 “You can see changes in positions, average monthly search volumes, and estimated traffic.
 I highly recommend it to every SEO expert!”

 “No one tool is right for everyone,” says Kevin D’Arcy of ThinkFuel Marketing.
 “Internally, we use SEMrush for all of our clients.
 We find it extremely powerful, and the ability to connect their keyword rank tracking with their other SEO tools is second to none.”

 “That being said, I would not recommend it for a novice user.
 It can be intimidating.
 If you’re looking for a great tool that is easy to use and easy to set up, I would recommend Hike.”

 Price: Free option available

-“Keyword Hero’s semantic algorithm helps you see over 90% of your keywords,” says Branko Kral of B King Digital.
+“Keyword Hero’s semantic algorithm helps you see over 90% of your keywords,” says Branko Kral of Chosen Data.
 “It’s like going back in time to when Google used to share that publicly, but better.

-“The tool creates a Google Analytics property for you, so you can relate keyword rankings to a goal in your Google Analytics.
+“The tool creates a Google Analytics property for you so that you can relate keyword rankings to a goal in your Google Analytics.
 Stellar.”